 This classic and classy drink can be made like many with a craft beer twist.
 Take your original Manhattan recipe mixing rye whiskey, orange, sweet vermouth, and add in your choice of Pale Ale or India Pale Ale (IPA).
 To make the cocktail really burst with flavor, choose a craft beer with orange essences and tasting notes.

 - Garnish with 1 thin sliced orange or cherries

 Porter Cold Brew Iced Coffee

 To those that just can’t go without their morning coffee, but have friends that always want morning cocktails, here is your way to keep up.
 For your caffeine burst and a bit of a buzz, mix iced cold brew with whatever cream and sugar you like, and top it off with some Porter craft beer.
 Definitely a tasty fun way to start your weekend mornings!

 This craft beer cocktail takes on two forms depending on if you like your margaritas iced or blended.

 Beergarita: To those of you that favor your drinks on the rocks with salt, it’s time to make yourself a beergarita.
-Beergaritas take your favorite citrusy tequila components of a typical margarita and tops it off with your favorite beer.
+Beergaritas truly give you the best of both worlds, with the citrusy mix and tequila punch, all topped off with your favorite craft beer adding a light bubbly aspect that compliments the drink so well.
 If you’re a silver tequila fan use a lighter beer like a Pale Ale, or Lager.
 If añejo or reposado is your go-to tequila choice dark malty craft beers match the flavor profile perfectly.